SciBorgo/Missing-data/paper/paper.md

 Contextual factors--such as, the study design and objective, and pattern of missingness--determine how missings should be handled, on a case-by-case basis [@Sainani2015].

-The effect of missing data on the validity and accuracy of a study's results is largely determined by the reasons for missingness, and how missing data are handled.
+For clarity, we describe some examples of missingness.
+An Australian football data collector was taking lunch during the third quarter, so no data was recorded for this time period.
+Compare this to an AFL game being cancelled due to COVID19.
+There is no missing data because there is no data to be observed.
+If a study screens out individuals who do not meet inclusion criteria, this is not a missing value, because there is no intent for these values to be observed or measured.

 Data does not go missing the same way every time.
 There are three broad categorisations describing why data can be missing: Missing Completely at Random (MCAR), Missing at Random (MAR), and Missing Not at Random (MNAR).
-These categorisations help describe whether the missingness occurs by chance (MCAR), due to some observed variable (MAR) or an unobserved variable (MNAR), with MCAR being benign and the latter two biased.
-Football relevant examples are provided in Supplement 1, and more detailed explanations of MCAR, MAR, MNAR can be found elsewhere [@Sainani2015; @Nakagawa2008; Sterne2009].
+These categorisations help describe whether the missingness occurs by chance (MCAR), due to some observed variable (MAR) or an unobserved variable (MNAR), with MCAR being the least harmful, and MAR and MNAR biased [@Newman2014].
+Football relevant examples are provided in Supplement X, and more detailed explanations of MCAR, MAR, MNAR can be found elsewhere [@Sainani2015; @Nakagawa2008; Sterne2009].

 The three categorisations of missingness types provide a useful framework to describe bias arising from missing data.
-If one strongly suspects data is MCAR, one can be more certain your data isn't biased, otherwise there may be bias in your sample.
-This does not mean that data MAR or MNAR make data invalid, instead it identifies potential biases, which can help improve future research design **(Nick, can we look at this sentence please)**.
-However, these categorisations do not necessarily guide a researcher in their subsequent actions in analysis, or describe specifically how values go missing.
+If you strongly suspect data is MCAR, your results are less likely to be biased.
+If you suspect MAR or MNAR, there is bias in your results.
+This does not mean data MAR or MNAR make results invalid, instead it identifies potential bias, which can be used to help improve future research design.
+However, these categorisations do not necessarily guide the user in their subsequent actions in analysis, or describe specifically how values go missing.
 To identify possible mechanisms for missingness, the data must be explored.
 It can be challenging to identify the missingness mechanism in data, but it is